-3.1 The applicant will be required to submit a signed neighbourhood consent form distributed as per section 6.0, on the form prescribed by the Environment Department.
-The form shall be distributed by the applicant to the affected owners in the area wherein the affected owners state that they are aware of the request and have no objection to the work requested.
+3.1 The applicant will be required to submit a signed neighbourhood consent form distributed as per section 6.0, the form shall be distributed by the applicant to the affected owners in the area wherein the affected owners state that they are aware of the request and have no objection to the work requested.
 Information to accompany the neighbourhood consent form includes a photo of the tree(s), the species of the tree(s), the corresponding tree numbers slated for the work with a sketch or plan locating the trees proposed for work.

 - 3.2 In the event that one or more of the affected owners object to the proposed work, the District Arborist or appropriate staff will attempt to facilitate a solution acceptable to the applicant, affected owners and the appropriate staff from the District.
-Every effort must be made by the applicant to obtain unanimous consent, however, where unanimous consent is not achieved, the District reserves the right to issue the permit under the following circumstances: - 3.2.1 the proposed work will contribute to the sustainable management of its forested land; - 3.2.2 the proposed work is required to satisfy other District bylaws, regulations or conditions of development (e.g. Street and Traffic bylaw) - 3.23.3 Where consensus has been reached, the applicant will be required to include a replanting plan asto compensateion for any trees removed. - 3.3 If no compromise solution can be found, then a permit will not be issued and the work will not be done. - 3.5 After clarifying the proposed work with the District Arborist, or appropriate staff, the applicant will provide a written quote for the work plus the cost of any restitution required as quoted by a suitably insured contractor Prime Contractor that currently meets the requirements to conduct tree work on District Property.
+Every effort must be made by the applicant to obtain unanimous consent, however, where unanimous consent is not achieved, the District reserves the right to issue the permit under the following circumstances: - 3.2.1 the proposed work will contribute to the sustainable management of its forested land; - 3.2.2 the proposed work is required to satisfy other District bylaws, regulations or conditions of development (e.g. Street and Traffic bylaw) - 3.3 Where consensus has been reached, the applicant will be required to include a replanting plan to compensate for any trees removed. - 3.5 After clarifying the proposed work with the District Arborist, or appropriate staff, the applicant will provide a written quote for the work plus the cost of any restitution required as quoted by a Prime Contractor that meets the requirements to conduct tree work on District Property.
 The District reserves the right to refuse any quote if it is deemed unsatisfactory to accomplish the required work including cleanup and replanting. - 3.6 The permit may be issued when the District has received the following: - a) the completed signed neighbourhood consent form, as prescribed in Section 6.0 - b) the completed permit application form - c) a property map or sketch to scale indicating the location of the proposed tree work, the species of the tree(s) with a corresponding number tag attached to each tree - d) Corresponding photo(s) of the tree(s) before and after the work is done, from the same orientation, may be required to complete the file - e) a payment to cover the cost of permit fee(s) - f) a payment equal to the estimate (including applicable taxes) for the requested pruning or removal work - g) a refundable deposit (as per tree permit application) to ensure restitution requirements are met.
 If after 60 days the requirements for restitution have not been met, the District will cash the deposit and complete the restitution requirements.